-Specific Gravity - the ratio of the mass, in air, of a volume of a material to the mass of the same volume of gasfree distilled water at a stated temperature.
+Specific Gravity - the ratio of the mass, in air, of a volume of a material to the mass of the same volume of gas-free distilled water at a stated temperature.

-Apparent Specific Gravity (G{sa})- the ratio of the mass, in air, of a volume of the impermeable portion of aggregate to the mass of an equal volume of gas-free distilled water at a stated temperature.
+Apparent Specific Gravity ( $G{sa}$ )- the ratio of the mass, in air, of a volume of the impermeable portion of aggregate to the mass of an equal volume of gas-free distilled water at a stated temperature.

-Bulk Specific Gravity (G{sb})- the ratio of the mass, in air, of a volume of aggregate (including the permeable and impermeable voids in the particles, but not including the voids between particles) to the mass of an equal volume of gas-free distilled water at a stated temperature.
+Bulk Specific Gravity $(G{sb})$ - the ratio of the mass, in air, of a volume of aggregate (including the permeable and impermeable voids in the particles, but not including the voids between particles) to the mass of an equal volume of gas-free distilled water at a stated temperature.

-Bulk Specific Gravity (SSD) (G{sb} SSD)- the ratio of the mass, in air, of a volume of aggregate, including the mass of water within the voids filled to the extent achieved by submerging in water for approximately 15 hours (but not including the voids between particles), to the mass of an equal volume of gas-free distilled water at a stated temperature.
+Bulk Specific Gravity (SSD) ( $G{sb}$ SSD) - the ratio of the mass, in air, of a volume of aggregate, including the mass of water within the voids filled to the extent achieved by submerging in water for 15 to 19 hours (but not including the voids between particles), to the mass of an equal volume of gas-free distilled water at a stated temperature.

-- Balance or scale with a capacity of 5 kg, sensitive to 1 g. meeting the requirements of AASHTO M 231 - Sample container, wire basket of 3.35 mm (No. 6) or smaller mesh, with a capacity of 4 to 7 L (1 to 2 gal) to contain aggregate with a nominal maximum size of 37.5 mm (1 1/2 in.) or smaller; larger basket for larger aggregates - Water tank, watertight and large enough to completely immerse aggregate and basket, equipped with an overflow valve to keep water level constant - Suspension apparatus: wire used to suspend apparatus shall be of smallest practical diameter - Sieves, 4.75 mm (No. 4) or other sizes as needed, conforming to AASHTO M 92 - Large absorbent towel
+- Balance or scale: with a capacity of 5 kg, sensitive to 0.1 g.
+Meeting the requirements of AASHTO M 231. - Sample container: a wire basket of 3.35 mm (No. 6) or smaller mesh, with a capacity of 4 to 7 L (1 to 2 gal) to contain aggregate with a nominal maximum size of 37.5 mm (1 1/2 in.) or smaller; and/or a larger basket for larger aggregates. - Water tank: watertight and large enough to completely immerse aggregate and basket, equipped with an overflow valve to keep water level constant. - Suspension apparatus: wire used to suspend apparatus shall be of the smallest practical diameter. - Sieves 4.75 mm (No. 4) or other sizes as needed, conforming to AASHTO M 92. - Large absorbent towel

-1. Obtain the sample in accordance with the FOP for AASHTO T 2 (see Note 1).

-- 2. Mix the sample thoroughly and reduce it in accordance with the FOP for AASHTO T 248. - 3.
-Reject all material passing the appropriate sieve by dry sieving and thoroughly washing to remove dust or other coatings from the surface.
-The minimum mass is given in Table
+- 1. Obtain the sample in accordance with the FOP for AASHTO T 2 (see Note 1). - 2.
+Mix the sample thoroughly and reduce it to the approximate sample size required by Table 1 in accordance with the FOP for AASHTO T 248. - 3.
+Reject all material passing the appropriate sieve by dry sieving.